simov/markdown-viewer/README.md

 ## Character Encoding

 By default Markdown Viewer uses the browser's built-in encoding detection.
-In case you want to force a certain Character Encoding for a specific origin - use the Encoding select control.
+In case you want to force certain Character Encoding for a specific origin - use the Encoding select control.

 # Markdown Syntax and Features